gorango/flowcraft/docs/api-reference/workflow.md

 ### Fluent API Methods

+> [!NOTE]
-These methods return a *new* `Node` instance for creating data processing pipelines.
+> These methods are **immutable**.
+They return a *new* `Node` instance for creating data processing pipelines and do not modify the original node.
+You must chain them or assign the result to a new variable.

 - `.map<NewRes>(fn)`: Transforms the `exec` result into a new type.
 - `.toContext(key)`: Stores the `exec` result in the `Context` using the provided `ContextKey`.